Drayton, Somerset: Drayton Wassailers

 Drayton is one of the few villages in the UK that still practice house-visiting wassailing, not to be confused with orchard-visiting wassailing, which has now been almost entirely displaced by carolling.
-The annual event is held on the 5th of January and involves the Wassailers traveling to a handful of houses around the village before ending at the Drayton Crown.
-In 2021, the event was held though online video due to the Covid-19 pandemic in the UK.
+The annual event is held on 5 January and involves the Wassailers traveling to a handful of houses around the village before ending at the Drayton Crown.
+In 2021, the event was held though online video due to the COVID-19 pandemic in the UK.